yjmantilla/sovabids/docs/sovabids_and_bidscoin.md

 Then you can close the window to continue the script so that the conversion is actually done (given the mapping we did).

 ![](2021-06-21-15-56-30.png)

+Regardless if it was with the GUI or not you should see:

 You will start seeing some output like this: